-The London Neonatal ODN works with the 5 London Local Maternity Systems (LMSs) to improve care pathways.
+The London Neonatal ODN works with the 5 London Local Maternity Systems (LMSs) and STPs to improve care pathways.
 Together we are working on a number of projects and supporting maternity through their service transformations.

 The Better Births report recommended that women be given more choice for their maternity care.
 Several maternity units have been selected to become early adopters and many of those are in the London area covered by the Neonatal ODN.
 These maternity units have submitted documentation outlining their plans for establishing recommendations from Better Births, and many include collaboration with neonatal services, as well as investment in neonatal priorities such as in utero transfer to ensure babies are born in the best place for their gestation, and reducing avoidable term admissions.